-Each semester many of our students are pursuing the educational opportunity of a lifetime by taking some time to study in another country.
+Each semester many of our students pursue the educational opportunity of a lifetime by taking some time to study in another country.
 UVM students have the opportunity to study in over 120 countries around the world, and UVM's Office of International Education works with students in order to find programs that fit their academic, linguistic, and cultural aspirations.
-With careful planning almost all Honors College students are able to complete their HC requirements and study abroad.
+With careful planning almost all Honors College students can complete their HC requirements and study abroad.

 If you are thinking about studying abroad, first you will need to fulfill OIE's Getting Started requirements (applies to all UVM Students).
 You can read more about these requirements on the Office of International Education's Getting Started webpage.